 It’s NOT like in the movies

-Just like in Instagram, Facebook and Twitter feeds, you know what you will never usually see more of?
+Just like on Instagram, Facebook and Twitter feeds, you know what you will never usually see more of?
 The negative in people’s lives.
 They aren’t going to talk about their marital problems, relationship struggles or dating havoc for the world to see.
-Well, some may – some do (I know some who do).
-But majority lies the same for the movies – we only highlight the good in our lives, because that’s how we want it to be perceived – always.
+Well, some may (I know some who do).
+But majority lies the same for the movies – we only highlight the good in our lives, because that’s how we always want it to be perceived to others.

-We must remember that is not the true face of marriage…all the time – every second, minute, or hour every day.
+We must remember that is not the true face of marriage…all the time.
+It’s not effortless, easy and warm and fuzzy 24/7, 365.

 Your partner is not you; as it is not your job to change them

-Your partner is their own, individual, unique person, with their own unique qualities and characteristics.
+Your partner is their own, individual, unique person with their own unique qualities and characteristics.
 Hence why you’re with them to begin with.
 They are not always going to have the same understanding or way of thinking as you.
-And who they are now is going to be different 5, 10, and 35 years from now.
+And who they are now may be different 5, 10, and 35 years from now (they do say people “change” every 7 odd years or so).
 The idea of our unique differences is something to learn in one another, and embrace the changes in your lifetime together.

 And it’s not your given duty to expect change in those differences just to appease you.
-Though there are ways to compromise these differences through communication, in order to better the quality of the relationship.
-But it’s never either spouse’s job going in with the motive to change, or expect change from their partner.
+Although, there are ways to compromise these differences through communication in order to better the quality of the relationship.
+But it’s neither spouse’s job going in with the motive to change, or expect change from their partner.

 You’ll never “win”